vsincar/vsincar/Readme.md

 ## Interests
 - I'm a passionate developer interested in application and game programming.
-- Currently learning React Native, JavaScript, HTML, and CSS programming languages, and working on various projects.
+- Currently learning Flutter, JavaScript and working on various projects.
 - I'm fascinated by new technologies and enjoy working on innovative projects.

 ## Skills